10 Must-See attractions in Orléans

 The city of Orléans is located on the Paris & Tours Way, the Camino de Santiago taking pilgrims from Paris to Orléans.
 If you are lucky enough to walk this Camino route, we have selected 10 Must-See attractions in Orléans.

-The beautiful city of Orléans has a rich history, as it has been disputed by different monarchs and different religions throughout the centuries.
-The city has seen many riots and religious wars, therefore, many buildings have been fully or partially destroyed.
+The beautiful city of Orléans has a rich history, as different monarchs and religions have disputed it throughout the centuries.
+The city has seen many riots and religious wars; many buildings have been fully or partially destroyed.
 But all have been renovated and restored to their former glory.
 Today, it is interesting to see the mark of different periods in the city’s architecture.
-Since 2000, Orléans is officially a UNESCO World Heritage Site.
+Since 2000, Orléans has been officially a UNESCO World Heritage Site.

-Located on the Via Turomensis to Santiago de Compostela, the city has a strong connection with pilgrims and the Camino de Santiago.
+Located on the Via Turomensis to Santiago de Compostela, the city strongly connects pilgrims and the Camino de Santiago.

 1. Cathedrale Sainte Croix